evanchodora/stl-viewer/SampleSTLs/README.md

 These are some sample ASCII STL files to use with the viewer.
-Select using the open file dialong
+Select using the open file dialog box.